 - Groups relied on other groups for help rather than wait for the instructor to visit on her rounds.

 - The members of the recorded learning group were treated as experts in group functioning and were often called upon by others.

-- As a result, regular videotape capture became a regular addition to the first class in the general chemistry sequence.
+- As a result, videotape capture became a regular addition to the first class in the general chemistry sequence.

 We decided to expand our inquiry.
 We wondered what impact a capture would have on other faculty and teaching and learning at all levels of education.

 Level 2 — Chemistry Department Faculty